Gbakradze94/project-doomsday/collections/sequenced-collections/sequenced-collections.md

 Given the lack of a collection type with a defined encounter order, there was no uniform set of operations to respect encounter order.
 While there were operations that respect encounter order, they were not uniform.

+### Solution
+JDK 21 introduced three new interfaced to represent collections with a defined encounter order: